VIDEO: The “Miracles” of Our National Parks

 This classic poem was the inspiration behind our latest National Parks video.
 Because whether you’re watching the sun slip behind the majestic Tetons or staring into Yosemite Valley from the edge of Half Dome, you can’t help but notice some of life’s greatest miracles at those moments.
 In fact, it’s hard not to find a million tiny miracles in our National Parks at any given moment.

-Here’s the poem so you can soak it up…
+Here’s the full poem so you can soak it up…

 Miracles by Walt Whitman